huntdatacenter/docs/docs/do-science/guides/access-guides/workbench-request.md

 ## 1. Request access

-You can request access to your HUNT Workbench in our [do science service desk](/do-science/service-desk/#hunt-workbench-access).
+If you have not received the certificate as part of your onboarding you can request access to your HUNT Workbench in our [do science service desk](/do-science/service-desk/#hunt-workbench-access).

 ## 2. Prepare Signal